johanley/covid-19-canada/data/md/about.md

 (Since case definitions aren't 100% universal, even comparing case numbers isn't always comparing apples to apples, but it's probably close enough.)

 Here's exactly what this site is using for tests-completed.
+(If you think this is stupid, please let me know why!)

 |Jurisdiction|Term(s) used by the jurisdiction|Completed tests?|
 |------------|---------|---------|